solid-contrib/conformance-test-harness/USAGE.md

 ```
 :me acl:trustedApp [
   acl:mode acl:Read, acl:Write;
-  acl:origin <https://tester>  # or whatever origin is defined in the test subject config file
+  acl:origin <https://tester>  # or whatever origin is defined in the test harness configuration
 ];
 ```
 * Solid Identity Provider: (where the URL is the IdP of this account) - NSS does not add this to new profiles by default